Kakifrucht/HalfminerSystem/HalfminerBattle/README.md

     - Prevents teleporting into arenas via tp delay glitches (Essentials */tpa*) if not fighting
       - Prevents teleport of tameable mobs, such as wolves, into arenas
     - Games can be force ended with */hmb forceend*
+    - Configurable custom permissions, that will be added during arena stay (useful for bypasses of other plugins)
+      - Individual permissions per battle mode
     - Disables while in battle:
       - Hunger loss in duel (optional)
       - Item dropping/pickup (dropped items will be deleted if not using own equipment)